missjte/berkson.github.io/journal/posts/i-hate-the-one-size-fits-all-approach.markdown

 run-in: I've been particuarily
 ---

-I've been particularly ranty the past couple of weeks on Twitter and elsewhere, I know that, but it's not just me, to be completely honest, it's not Eiren either...
-We are just not couth people, it just ain't us, God damn it.
+I've been particularly ranty the past couple of weeks on Twitter and elsewhere, I know that... and it's not been just me, to be completely honest, it's been Eiren too...
+We are just not couth people.
+It just ain't us, God damn it.

 And I am fucking sick and tired of opening a question (from anywhere.
-Twitter, reddit, Fetlife) and seeing the cookie-cutter answer.
+Twitter, Reddit, FetLife) and seeing the cookie-cutter answer.

 It **actually** enrages me.